Nesting Party Ideas with Checklist

 The invite can simply mention:

 “Hey!
 I’m planning a cozy nesting party for ____ on ______ at ____ to get a few things done before baby arrives.
-Come comfy, we will be helping with folding baby clothes, setting up the nursery, maybe prepping a meal or two.
+Come comfy, we will be helping with folding baby clothes, setting up the nursery, and maybe prepping a meal or two.
 Snacks and music included!”

 Nesting Party Gift Ideas